Hotmoka/hotmoka/tutorial/Takamaka.md

 object, freshly allocated; methods might yield a returned value, if they are not declared as `void`.
 This means that there is a bidirectional exchange of data from outside the node to inside it, and back.
-But not any kind of data can be exchanged.
-Namely, the _storage values_ that can be exchanged are exactly those that can also be kept in the store of a node.
+But not any kind of data can be exchanged:

-They belong to the so called _storage types_.
-Storage values are
+1. values that can be exchanged from inside the blockchain to outside the blockchain are _storage values_;
+2. values that can be exchanged from outside the blockchain to inside the blockchain are _storage values_, with the extra constraint that objects must have an `@Exported` class.

+The set of _storage value_ is the union of

 1. primitive values of Java (characters, bytes, shorts, integers, longs, floats, doubles and booleans), or